gbif/metabarcoding-data-toolkit-ui/README.md

 # Tecnical details

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console.\
+In development mode, the backend service is configured in the `.env` file through the `REACT_APP_API_URL` variable.

 ### `npm test`